the-krafty-koder/mastering/notes/system-design/system-design-interview/distributed-email-service.md

 # Email deliverability

-- Have dedicated IPS to send emails
+- Have dedicated IPs to send emails
 - Classify emails -> send different categories of emails from different IPs.
 - Warm up new email server IPS to build reputation.
 - Ban spammers quickly before they ban reputation.